Principles of nuclear power

 Some foreign reactor designs use coolants other than water to carry the heat of fission away from the core.
 Canadian reactors use water loaded with deuterium (called "heavy water"), while others are gas cooled.
 One plant in Colorado, now permanently shut down, used helium gas as a coolant (called a High Temperature Gas Cooled Reactor).
 A few plants use liquid metal or sodium.

-By the end of 2011, over 67,000 metric tons of highly radioactive waste had been produced by American nuclear reactors.
+By the end of 2011, over 67,000 metric tons of highly radioactive waste had been produced by US-based nuclear reactors.
 That increases by about 2,000 metric tons every year.

 Before the mid-1970s, the plan for spent uranium was to reprocess it into new fuel.